gitdog01/go-prettier-format/README.md

 This project was born out of the desire to have a single, unified formatting toolchain.
 Instead of relying on external `gofmt` binaries, which can be brittle to manage in a Node.js-based development environment, this plugin leverages the power of WebAssembly.
 We compile Go's own formatting tools into a WASM module, allowing you to format Go code directly within your JavaScript-based tools, ensuring speed, portability, and consistency.

-## Usage
+## Installation

-First, install Prettier and this plugin:
+First, install Prettier and this plugin from NPM:

 ```bash
 npm install --save-dev prettier prettier-plugin-go
 ```

+The plugin comes with a pre-compiled WASM module, so you don't need to have Go installed on your machine to use it.

+## Usage

+### Command Line

-Then, you can run Prettier from the command line:
+You can run Prettier from the command line to format your Go files:

 ```bash
 # Format a specific file